 After looking for the right pair, I came across different washes and price points and I got really intrigued when I saw two very similar styles.
 One for under $100 and the other for over $150.
 Without blinking I ordered both because I wanted to see by myself what the difference was.
 So, here I’m going to compare the 501 skinny jeans I could find in my size.

 Levi’s 501 Jeans Compared

 When I took both pairs out the first thing I noticed was this little thing on the inside of the waistline.
 It says “White Oak” on the $168 pair, not on the $98 one.
 I quickly googled and this is what I got:

 - ‘White Oak’ means the denim was made in the USA in the White Oak Cone Mills, which is (or was because unfortunately stopped operations late last year) the oldest denim manufacturer.
 It was the one that practically started Levi’s back in 1915.
-Even though they produced all kinds of denim the on they were famous for was the “selvedge”
+Even though they produced all kinds of denim, they were famous for the “selvedge”

 - Selvedge denim is manufactured in special looms called shuttle looms.
 They make the fabric to come with an instant “self edge” hence the name “selvedge denim.”
 While selvedge denim is not necessarily better than regular denim, the denim is usually tightly woven which makes it more durable, they also fade beautifully and when cuffed the edge looks amazing.
 The edge never frays.